johnokal/portfolio/_posts/2021-01-04-data-comparison-script.md

 import numpy as np
 import datetime as dt

-# Read current day's data
+# Read current day's file
 one = pd.read_csv('filepath/name.csv')
-# Read yesterday's data
+# Read yesterday's file
 yesterday = pd.read_csv('filepath/name - yesterday.csv')

-# Identify any columns that are datetime since we want them to display in a certain way later
+# Identify any columns that are dates since we want them to display in a certain format
 columns = [
 column1,
 column2,